What is a Strong Grip in Golf

 3. Challenges in adapting to different clubs or situations: A strong grip that works well with your driver or irons may not necessarily be suitable for other clubs or specific situations on the golf course.
 For instance, when hitting delicate chip shots or precise putts, a strong grip may feel restrictive and affect your touch and finesse.
 Adapting your grip strength based on the shot at hand is essential for optimal performance.

-See also How To Wish A Golfer Good Luck
+See also How Many Balls Can A Pro Golfer Carry

 Adjusting grip strength for different shots